The Other Side of Life (song)

-"The Other Side of Life" is a 1986 single written by Justin Hayward and first released by The Moody Blues in May 1986 as the title track on the album The Other Side of Life.
+"The Other Side of Life" is a 1986 single written by Justin Hayward and first released by the Moody Blues in May 1986 as the title track on the album The Other Side of Life.
 It was released as a single in August 1986, the second single released from the album, the first being "Your Wildest Dreams".
-After its release, it became a modest success in the United States, making #11 and #18 on the adult contemporary and mainstream rock charts respectively.
-It also reached #58 on the Billboard Hot 100 chart.
+The single became a modest success in the United States, peaking at No. 11 and No. 18 on the adult contemporary and mainstream rock charts respectively.
+It also reached No. 58 on the Billboard Hot 100 chart.

 Lyrics and music

 Hayward explained the origin of the song as follows:

 it came about because of where [producer Tony Visconti's] studio was, right in the middle of Soho in London and what we would do after we finished recording and [what was happening in] the clubs up and down Water Street.
-It’s a part of London and a part of the world that I hadn’t seen since I was 16 or 17 years old when I first came to London.
+It's a part of London and a part of the world that I hadn't seen since I was 16 or 17 years old when I first came to London.
 So I wanted to express that in the song and it was a very odd kind of place and an odd sort of atmosphere, where Tony had his little haven of peace and serenity in the middle of this madness in the middle of London.
 That definitely came through in the song.

 Music journalist Geoffrey Freakes said that "with the odd exception (the unnecessarily exaggerated drum fill before the chorus), the synthetic rhythms are more discreet and work for, rather than against, the song," resulting in "an atmospheric, radio-friendly song" with a "fresh, contemporary sound."
 Freakes described Patrick Moraz' keyboard playing as "superbly tasteful" and Hayward's guitar solo as "scorching".
+"The Other Side of Life" was included in most of the Moody Blues' live shows after its release.